 Mt.
 Helix Academy students are carefully taught many important study and organizational skills which support their academic achievement both in Jr. High and later in high school.
 Our graduates frequently report back to us that the study skills they learned at Mt.
 Helix Academy have made completing their assignments in high school easy for them.

 At Mt.
 Helix Academy, students in Jr. High receive instruction in Spanish five days per week.
 Most of our students place into advanced Spanish classes when they enter high school.

-Our Jr. High students also take a computer applications class five days per week.
+Our Jr. High students also take a computer literacy class five days per week.
 In addition, students use their computers to facilitate learning in all areas of the curriculum.
 Students demonstrate the skills they have acquired through a variety of computer projects, including Power Point presentations, webquests, multimedia presentations, and digital photography portfolios.
 In addition, students work on coding and programming at above-level standards.

 Students at Mt.
 Helix Academy also demonstrate strong achievement in the critically important area of social skills.
 As a part of the Jr. High School character education and social skills program, being a good citizen is promoted and recognized.
 For example, students who are observed doing good deeds for others and acts which help promote our positive environment are awarded a star.
 The stars are entered into monthly raffles and the homeroom with the highest number of stars for the month also receives recognition.
-In September, 37 stars were awarded, and in October students earned 116 stars!
+In addition, students receive social-emotional learning instruction using the Second Step Program.